 First of all, when applying any foreign substances such as garden lime to your chicken coop, you should always take a conservative approach.

-- Cover this with the top layer of your choice, whether it’s a bit more dirt, sand, straw, or bedding (like when using the deep bedding method in your coop!)
+3. Cover this with the top layer of your choice, whether it’s a bit more dirt, sand, straw, or bedding.

 Presto.
 You now have a cleverly protected chicken run or coop, drawing moisture, combating bad smells, and repelling insects from termites to spiders.

-Note: if your garden lime comes as pellets, it’s best to grind it into powder form before applying.
+Note: if your garden lime comes as pellets, it’s best to grind/crush it into powder form before applying.

 Can I Use Garden Lime In Chickens’ Nesting Box?

-Even if you’ve chosen your garden lime carefully and you’re certain it’s not harmful to your chickens it’s still not worth adding it to your nesting box.
+If you’ve chosen your garden lime carefully and if you’re certain it’s not hydrated lime then you CAN sprinkle it to your nesting box.

 Placing a thin layer of garden lime on the coop floor, covered by bedding or other material is simply the best way to go.
 It will work its magic throughout the whole coop.